NightFright2k19/doom_sbardef/README.md

 <br>

 **7) DSDA Classic/Enhanced**<br>
 A Boom variant from the <a href="https://github.com/kraflab/dsda-doom" target= "_blank">DSDA-Doom</a> port.
-All the vital info is grouped on the left side while ammo overview and keys are to the right.<br>
+All the vital info is grouped on the left side while ammo overview and keys are to the right.
+Slot numbers are used by default in ammo overview.<br>
 ![08_dsda-classic](https://github.com/user-attachments/assets/126c5710-80f4-424f-8aec-0a02ee366899)
    **Classic:** Close reproduction of the original HUD.<br><br>
 ![09_dsda-enhanced](https://github.com/user-attachments/assets/a71b94e2-7092-4db6-b838-05baa22c6a77)
-   **Enhanced:** Adds mugshot, reorganized vital stats and compressed WPN line ("1" indicates Chainsaw, "3" only turns green in Doom II if both shotguns are owned).<br><br>
+   **Enhanced:** Adds mugshot, reorganized vital stats and compressed WPN line ("1" indicates Chainsaw, "3" only turns green in Doom II if both shotguns are owned).
-<em>Note: Slot numbers are used by default.
-You may additionally load <a href="https://github.com/NightFright2k19/doom_sbardef/blob/main/extras/ammo_names.pk3" target= "_blank">this small patch (1 KB)</a> to restore standard ammo names for Doom.</em>
 <br>

 **8) PrBoomPlus-Like**<br>